Making Music in Teams

 Listen to a piano performance and engage in an interactive discussion about listening, communication, flow and passion...

-Hear a conductor and jazz musician talk about musical leadership, teamwork and innovation as a metaphor for the world of business...
+Hear a conductor and jazz musician talk about musical leadership, teamwork and creativity as a metaphor for the world of business...